advancedforms/advancedforms.github.io/_posts/2018-06-21-creating-and-editing-posts.markdown

 ## Creating posts as draft

 By default posts will be created with a status of published.
 This might not always be desirable if the posts first needs to be reviewed.
-The following code snippet can be used to create posts as drafts by default, remember to replace `FORM_KEY` with your actual form key.
+The following code snippet can be used to create posts as drafts by default.
+Remember to replace `FORM_KEY` with your actual form key.

 {% highlight php startinline %}
 <?php